rafaelbenetti/javascript/README.md

 * There are logs of lexical environments.
 Which on is currently running is managed via execution contexts.
 It can contain things beyond what you've written in your code.
 * Every function creates a new execution context.

+# Outer Environment
+It's the scope of the father or the Global Execution Context.
+* To override a function or variable of your father, just write again on your Excution Context.

 # Name/Value pair
 A name which maps to a unique Value.
 * The name may  be defined more than once, but only can have one value in any given context.